 June 15, 1–3 pm

 In this workshop, exhibiting artist Stephanie J. Williams will lead participants through the process of creating simple, posable puppets for use in a collaborative animated short film.
 Workshops participants will explore a variety of media including clay, wire and cut paper, and experiment with both rotoscope and stop motion animation techniques.
 All materials included.
-Ages 8 and up.
-Price and registration TBA.
+Ages 8 and up. $30.
+Sponsored by Reston Community Center.
+Register here

-Begun in the spring of 2017 with a groundbreaking talk between artist Radcliffe Bailey and Dr. Tuliza Fleming, curator of the National Museum of African American History and Culture, the Greater Reston Arts Center presents Insights, a program bringing curators and directors of major art institutions to Reston.
-Discussing the work on view in the gallery and reflecting on the relationship to Reston, and American culture writ-large.
+Begun in the spring of 2017 with a groundbreaking talk between artist Radcliffe Bailey and Dr. Tuliza Fleming, curator of the National Museum of African American History and Culture, the Greater Reston Arts Center (GRACE) presents Insights, a program bringing curators and directors of major art institutions to Reston.
+Discussing the work on view in the gallery and American culture writ-large.
+All ages.
+Sponsored by Reston Community Center.
 Free and open to the public.